totekuh/ngflask/README.md

 # ngflask

+This repository has been archived.
+The tool has been moved here: https://github.com/le-p0pug-labs/parrot-feeder

+---

 Serving static files and directories from your local machine over the Internet with just one command.

 The script first binds a flask server to the given address and starts sharing files from the specified directory.